How can I commute from my Loudoun home to work in DC?

 - Driving to work gives you the most control over your schedule, but if you are heading into DC, be prepared to pay between $12-$20 a day for parking.
 Some garages offer monthly plans that can help bring that cost down.
-Tolls add to the daily tally: taking the Greenway from Leesburg costs $5.10 per leg during peak time, plus the Dulles Toll Road is another $2.50.
+Tolls add to the daily tally: taking the Greenway from Leesburg costs $5.80 during peak time, then the charge for the Dulles Toll Road is another $4.75, each way.
 Oh, and then there’s also the cost of gas.

-- Taking the metro: there is plenty of parking at the Wiehle Avenue stop ($4.85 a day/ $65 a month), or you can take a Loudoun commuter bus there and back for $1 each way, using a SmartTrip card.
+- Taking the metro: there is plenty of parking at the Ashburn and Loudoun Gateway stations ($4.95 a day/ $65 a month), or on select routes you can take a Loudoun commuter bus there and back for $1 each way, using a SmartTrip card.
 Check the Loudoun County bus site for most current route details.

-Because I was traveling to the east side of DC, and because the bus dropped off literally in front of the NAR building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
+Because I was traveling to the east side of DC, and because the bus dropped off literally in front of my building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
 I’ve lived it.
 If you are relocating to Loudoun and have questions about commuting times, and how to factor that into your decision, just ask.
 We are happy to help.

 2 Responses to “Commuting from Loudoun to DC”